arungeorgesaji/hackatime-doctor/README.md

 ![Terminal Screenshot](terminal-screenshot.png)

-A diagnostic tool that verifies your development environment meets all requirements for Hack Club's HackaTime.
+A diagnostic tool that verifies your development environment meets all requirements for Hack Club's HackaTime and help in its setup and fixing.

 ## Features